+Theorem~\ref{thm:welltypedness_callintegrity} tells us that \emph{every} contract $X$ in the trusted segment $\SETNAME{X}$ has call integrity w.r.t.\@ the untrusted segment $\SETNAME{Y}$.
+This is thus a stronger condition than that of Definition~\ref{def:call_integrity}, which only defines call integrity for a \emph{single} contract $C \in \SETNAME{X}$.
+This means that our type system will reject cases where e.g.\@ $C$ calls another contract $Z \in \SETNAME{X}$ and $Z$ calls \code{send()} methods of different contracts, depending on a `high' value.
+As \code{send()} is always ensured to do nothing, such calls could never lead to $C$ being reentered, so this would actually still be safe, even though $Z$ itself would not satisfy call integrity.
+Thus, this is an example of what resides in the `slack' of our type system.
 However, this situation seems rather contrived, since it depends specifically on the \code{send()} method, which is always ensured to do nothing except returning.
 For practical purposes, it would be strange to imagine a contract $C \in \SETNAME{X}$ having call integrity w.r.t.\@ $\SETNAME{Y}$, but \emph{without} the other contracts in $\SETNAME{X}$ also satisfying call integrity w.r.t.\@ $\SETNAME{Y}$.